 Population: 12 million

-Who it’s for?
+Who is it for?
 Mexico City is perfect if you want to experience diverse Mexican culture in a big city atmosphere.
 If you are a real city dweller.

 If you’re looking for a big city lifestyle, Mexico City is one of the best places in Mexico to retire.
 Anyone wanting to live in a world-class city, like Paris, London, or New York City without the same cost of living, will love Mexico City.

-Mexico City is one of the largest and most dynamic cities in the Americas.
+Mexico City is one of the largest and most dynamic cities in the Americas, which makes it a great place to retire.
 It’s electric.
 It’s entrancing.
 It’s modern, yet deeply rooted in its past.

 Mexico City was built on top of Tenochtitlan, the ancient Aztec capital, and is one of the Americas’ oldest cities.